 This section describes ways in which campaigns may assist one another without making a contribution.

 Campaigns may share common expenses (for example, rent for a shared headquarters or printing for a brochure that promotes each campaign) without a contribution resulting, as long as each committee pays its attributed portion of the costs.
 If one committee pays a bill, the other committees involved in the expense must reimburse that committee for their portion of the expense within a reasonable period of time to avoid a contribution.
-Note that payments by nonfederal campaigns for shared expenses involving certain public communications must be made from funds that are subject to the limitations, prohibitions and reporting requirements of the Federal Election Campaign Act (the Act).
+Payments by nonfederal campaigns for shared expenses involving certain public communications must be made from funds that are subject to the limitations, prohibitions and reporting requirements of the Federal Election Campaign Act (the Act).

 "Coattail" support in campaign materials